 (1) "Acupuncture" means the insertion of fine needles through the skin at certain points on the body, with or without the application of electric current or the application of heat to the needles or skin, or both, for the purpose of promoting health and balance as defined by traditional and modern Oriental theories.

-(2) "Approved naturopathic medical college" means a college which grants a degree of doctor of naturopathic medicine or doctor of naturopathy:
+(2) "Approved naturopathic medical college" means a college that grants a degree of doctor of naturopathic medicine or doctor of naturopathy:

-(A) is accredited by the Council of Naturopathic Medical Education, its successor, or other accrediting agency recognized by the United States Department of Education;
+(A) is accredited by the Council of Naturopathic Medical Education, its successor, or other accrediting agency recognized by the U.S. Department of Education;

 (B) has attained candidate for accreditation status with such agency; or

 (C) meets educational standards essentially equivalent to those established by such accrediting agency.

 (3) "Director" means the Director of the Office of Professional Regulation.